-Displayed together in England for the first time in a century, these impressionist paintings cover equine subjects, portraiture and pastoral landscapes.
+Displayed together for the first time in a century, these impressionist paintings cover equine subjects, portraiture and pastoral landscapes.
 They highlight the role of horses in military operations, capturing their beauty in the war-affected landscapes of France in 1918.

 Munnings' wartime artwork was pivotal in establishing his success and securing his admittance to the Royal Academy of Arts in 1919.

 The exhibition includes paintings on loan from the Canadian War Museum, as well as selected works from the National Army Museum's own collection.

 The exhibition has been developed by the Canadian War Museum (Ottawa, Canada), in partnership with The Munnings Art Museum (Dedham, UK) and generously sponsored by The Beaverbrook Canadian Foundation.

 Local support has been kindly provided by Juddmonte.

 Halt on the March by a Stream at Nesle

 Beaverbrook Collection of War Art, Canadian War Museum